kammitama5/kammitama5.github.io/_posts/2024-03-06-Wednesday-March-6th.md

 - I'll definitely have to post some of the group photos our team took.
 It was such an epic time.

 ## I was thinking about what someone said
 - I've been thinking about how much interest I've gotten being in Mathematics.
-In Computer Science, there wasn't (imo) as much interest, but there seems to be something about the things I am interested in and my skillset that is appealing to the Maths people, and I remember my Maths advisor saying that the other day, when I was applying for something and trying to decide if I should pick Maths or Computer Science for reviewers.
+In Computer Science, there wasn't (imo) as much interest (quite frankly, "they" (the systemic structure / organizations / people with power in that system) were happy to waste my time on having me some kind of token diversity student while offering little to no support for what I actually came to grad school to accomplish), but there seems to be something about the things I am interested in and my skillset that is appealing to the Maths people, and I remember my Maths advisor saying that the other day, when I was applying for something and trying to decide if I should pick Maths or Computer Science for reviewers.
 Her response was "Maths, because I think they would find it interesting".
 That's been in the